logicmonitor/lm-powershell-module/Documentation/New-LMWebsite.md

 ```

 ### -TestLocationAll
-Specifies whether to test from all locations.
-This parameter is only valid for external checks and cannot be used with TestLocationCollectorIds or TestLocationSmgIds.
+Specifies whether to test all locations.
+This parameter is only valid for external checks.

 ```yaml
 Type: Boolean